Diabetes Type 1 Symptoms & Diagnosis

 Diagnosis

-The doctor will ask about your symptoms and medical and family history, and perform a physical exam.
+The doctor will ask about your symptoms, medical history, and family history, and do a physical exam.

 Type 1 diabetes is diagnosed based on the results of blood tests and other criteria.
 These include: